dicksonchow/mongo-jdbc/README.md

 Mongo JDBC Driver
 ===========

+This is a fork of http://github.com/erh/mongo-jdbc
+- Changed build to maven
+- added DatabaseMetaData and ResultSetMetaData
+- added further functionality to allow the driver to be used in Eclipse and squirrel-sql.
+- added a few more tests

+Check out the tests for examples of what the driver can currently perform.

+Known issues:
+- jsqlparser doesn't seem to parse SELECT * FROM 'tablename';

+Original README follows:

 __EXPERIMENTAL__

 This is an experimental JDBC driver for MongoDB.
 It attempts to map some basic SQL to MongoDB syntax.